Chat with us, powered by LiveChat

 What is the Purpose of Transfer Pricing?

-The main objective of transfer pricing regulations being implemented, is to avoid profit shifting between entities based in higher-tax jurisdictions to lower-tax jurisdictions, where there is limited economic activity, which allows entities to avoid the tax liable in the higher-tax jurisdictions.
+The main objective of transfer pricing regulations being implemented is to avoid profit shifting between entities based in higher-tax jurisdictions and lower-tax jurisdictions, where there is limited economic activity.
+This allows entities to avoid the tax liable in the higher-tax jurisdictions.

 • Related party transactions, which must be disclosed during annual CIT filing and annual reporting; and

-• Transfer pricing documentation, which is to be prepared by those enterprises exceeding the established thresholds.
+• Transfer pricing documentation is to be prepared by enterprises exceeding the established thresholds (these thresholds derive from STA Public Notice 42).

 Transfer Pricing Documentation in China